Balaganesh003/nextjs-netflix-clone/README.md

--Netflix clone project
+#Netflix clone project

--- Used next Js, Tailwind and next auth
+> Used next Js, Tailwind and next auth

---- Using the next auth we have enabled user login through google
+> Using the next auth we have enabled user login through google